Skip to main content

 8.1.3.1.1.
 Imputation of income

-Without prejudice to the provisions of international treaties and agreements that have become part of our internal regulations, taxpayers resident in Spain must allocate in their tax base the positive income obtained by a non-resident entity in Spanish territory in which they participate, when the following circumstances occur:
+Without prejudice to the provisions of international treaties and agreements that have become part of our internal legal system, taxpayers resident in Spain must allocate in their tax base the positive income obtained by an entity not resident in Spanish territory in which they participate, when the following circumstances occur:

 1. Control over the non-resident entity

-The taxpayer's participation in the entity on the closing date of the fiscal year, alone or jointly with relatives up to the second degree or with related entities, must be equal to or greater than 50 percent in the capital, own funds, results or voting rights.
+The taxpayer's participation in the entity on the closing date of the financial year, alone or jointly with relatives up to the second degree or with related entities, must be equal to or greater than 50% of the capital, equity, results or voting rights.

 The determination of the degree of participation will be carried out in accordance with the provisions of article 91.1.a) of the Personal Income Tax Law.